budulinek/easy-loxone-influx/README.md

 That's it!
 There is no need to mess with UUIDs, logins, users and permissions.
 If you need to log more data, simply repeat step 5 for other inputs, outputs or blocks.
 Within Loxone, under the periphery tree you will have a nice overview of all items sent via your InfluxDB logger.
 Within InfluxDB / Grafana, you will find your measurements under the `Name` (or `Description`) specified in Loxone Config.

-### 6. Custom measurement name (optional)
+### 6. Custom alias (optional)
 If you want to give your measurement in InfluxDB/Grafana some custom name (different from `Name` or `Description` you use in Loxone), just edit `Message when ON/analogue changes` and `Message when OFF`.
-Add your custom name (followed by colon) before value, for example
+Add your alias (followed by colon) before value, for example

 ![03](/pics/03.png)